hummingbot/hummingbot-site/docs/index.md

 <span class="quote">
 :material-format-quote-open:
-As the company that open-sourced Hummingbot, we're incredibly proud of how the community has embraced and evolved it.
-Today, we run custom versions of Hummingbot for our institutional clients and consistently contribute back to the open-source initiative, ensuring its growth and relevance.
+As the company that open-sourced Hummingbot, we're incredibly proud of how the community has embraced it.
+Today, we run bespoke strategies for our institutional clients using many custom Hummingbot instances.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>